Penguins trade Kessel to Coyotes for Galchenyuk | CBC Sports

 Kessel was expected to stay with Pittsburgh after vetoing a trade earlier this month

-The Pittsburgh Penguins have traded forward Phil Kessel, prospect Dane Birks and a fourth-round pick to the Arizona Coyotes, in exchange for forward Alex Galchenyuk and prospect Pierre-Olivier Joseph.
+Pittsburgh is in the midst of trying to makeover its roster on the fly after getting swept by the New York Islanders in the first round of the playoffs.
+General manager Jim Rutherford pointed to the need to change the culture in the dressing room, and Kessel's departure will give the Penguins a decidedly different and younger look.

+The 25-year-old Galchenyuk has put up five consecutive 40-point seasons and can play both ends of the ice, something that wasn't always at the top of Kessel's priority list.
+Galchenyuk is also considerably cheaper than Kessel.
+He's scheduled to make $4.9 million, over $3 million less than Kessel, giving the salary-cap strapped Penguins a little bit of extra money to play with entering free agency.

 "First and foremost, I want to thank Phil Kessel for his contributions to the Penguins.
 He was a key component to our success in winning back-to-back Stanley Cups.
-We couldn't have done it without him, and for that, we are grateful," said Penguins general manager Jim Rutherford.
-"With that being said, we are excited to welcome a young, skilled player in Alex, and add depth to our defence with first-round draft pick Pierre-Olivier Joseph."
+We couldn't have done it without him, and for that, we are grateful," Rutherford said.
+"With that being said, we are excited to welcome a young, skilled player in Alex, and add depth to our defense with first-round draft pick Pierre-Olivier Joseph."

 Comments